NathanHM/maedras-vault/content/Religion/Gods/Ceylira.md

 ## Appearance
 Ceylira appears as a radiant figure cloaked in gold and warm pastels, with a wreath of flowers in her hair, symbolizing the dawn of life.
 ## Tenets
-- **Embrace New Beginnings**: Every sunrise is a new chance; don’t let the past hold you.
+- **Embrace New Beginnings**: Every sunrise is a new chance; don't let the past hold you.
 - **Heal and Grow**: Healing brings strength and fosters growth.
 - **Light the Path**: Guide others to hope, offering them strength and warmth.
 ## Clergy and Worship
-Ceylira’s clergy tend to the sick and provide counsel, helping people start fresh.
+Ceylira's clergy tend to the sick and provide counsel, helping people start fresh.
 Worship involves sunrise prayers and meditative healing practices.
 ## Rituals
-- **The Dawn’s Grace**: A morning ceremony to greet the sun and offer thanks for new beginnings.
+- **The Dawn's Grace**: A morning ceremony to greet the sun and offer thanks for new beginnings.
 - **Healing Embrace**: A blessing given to the sick or injured, asking Ceylira to restore them to health.